Towards the Anonymization of the Language Modeling: Introduction

-We comprehensively evaluated our approaches using medical reports and considering a wide range of comparison baselines (e.g., the use of pseudonymized data for training, DP).
-We quantified the impact of our solution on the resulting model's performance using multiple utility metrics (e.g., the ability to predict words and tokens, training a downstream classification task), as well as on privacy metrics based on the model's ability to predict identifiers or through MIAs.
+We comprehensively evaluated our approach on several models (e.g., BERT, RoBERTa) using both medical reports and legal texts, and considering a wide range of comparison baselines (e.g., the use of pseudonymized data for training and DP).
+We quantified the impact of our solution on the resulting model's performance using multiple utility metrics (e.g., the ability to predict words and training downstream classification tasks), as well as on privacy metrics based on the model's ability to predict identifiers or through Membership Inference Attacks (MIAs).
 We show that ignoring direct and indirect identifiers in the language modeling improves privacy while maintaining good utility.
-To enable reproducibility of results and appropriation of the solution, code and public data as well as other associated research artifacts are available\footnote{Code for reproducibility: anonymized for submission}.
+To enable reproducibility of results, code and public data as well as other associated research artifacts are available\footnote{Code for reproducibility: \url{https://gitlab.inria.fr/aboutet1/noid-llms} }.

-To summarize our contribution, this work addresses the too-often-seen limitation that relying on NER models to detect identifying information and simply removing it from the training data is sufficient to adequately protect privacy.
-We believe that recognizing this limitation and proposing a solution could be useful in practice to prevent models supposedly without personal information (i.e., who have only exploited a NER) from being freely exchanged on Hugging Face.
+To summarize our contribution, this work addresses the too-often-seen limitation that relying on NER models to detect identifying information and simply removing it from the training data is enough to adequately protect privacy~\cite{xin2025falsesenseprivacyevaluating}.
+We believe that recognizing this limitation and proposing a solution could be useful in practice to prevent models supposedly without personal information (i.e., who have only exploited a NER) from being freely exchanged on Hugging Face\footnote{Hugging Face - \url{https://huggingface.co/}}.
+Finally, our methodology preventing the memorization by the model of both direct and indirect identifiers aims to contribute to alignment with the EDPB's opinion regarding AI models trained with personal data that must not regurgitate personal information to ensure their anonymous nature.

-The paper is organized as follows.
-Section~\ref{sec:sota} reviews the background and related work while Section~\ref{sec:problem} defines the threat model.
-Section~\ref{sec:pplm} describes our privacy-preserving language modeling for both descriptive and generative models.
-Section~\ref{sec:experimentsetup} then presents the experimental setup while the evaluation results are reported in Section~\ref{sec:results}.
-Finally, we discuss the limitations and future work Section~\ref{sec:limitations} before concluding Section~\ref{sec:ending}.